 You’d think it’d be as simple as entering a spa, but the truth is there’s a definite etiquette that begins from the moment you enter the Korean sauna facility.
 Don’t worry – I’ll break this down for you step by step, so you don’t have to endure the same confusion and awkwardness I did.

 When you enter the jjimjilbang, you’ll likely be faced with a huge wall of small lockers.
 These are for your outdoor shoes, which cannot be worn into the facility.
+Take off your shoes, place them inside an open locker, lock it up, and keep the key with you.
+Keep this shoe key with you.

 I usually bring a large towel from home with me to the jjimjilbang (being Canadian, those small towels don’t do it for me haha), as well as my own toiletries and skin products, but you don’t really have to.